eladshamailov/rate-limiter/README.md

 The code was written in Python, using Flask and Redis.

+The Implementation is in the file named: rate-limiter.py

 ## prerequisite
 If you want to run the code you have 2 options: